 About the exhibition

-Brendan Fernandes’s dance-based installation in the Commons explores the ways that society sees—and values—different kinds of bodies.
+Brendan Fernandes’s dance-based installation in the Commons, entitled A Call and Response, explores the ways that society sees—and values—different kinds of bodies.
 Using language, architecture, and gesture to understand the nature of being seen, the artist encourages dancers and visitors to collaborate and generate new forms of physical language that move and attract other bodies in space.

 Fernandes (Kenyan, b.
 1979) seeks to isolate everyday actions, considering individuals’ body movements in social spaces as a kind of choreography.
 Over the course of the exhibition, the artist poses the question: How do the shapes of our bodies and our physical proximity to others affect our sense of visibility?